Popular 'Evangelion' bullet train makes final run | The Japan Times

 Around 1,200 people, including anime fans and train enthusiasts, gathered on a platform at Shin-Osaka Station to see the train off.
 The 500-series bullet train of West Japan Railway Co. began its daily round trips in November 2015 on the Sanyo Shinkansen Line from Shin-Osaka to Hakata.

-Hiroshi Kaibe, a 44-year-old Nara resident, lamented the end of the train’ run, saying, “I hope they will resume.”
+Hiroshi Kaibe, a 44-year-old Nara resident, lamented the end of the train’s run, saying, “I hope they will resume.”

 At Hakata, around 500 people were on hand to witness the final arrival.